US service member killed in Northern Iraq

 Mosul operation: Iraqi-led forces push toward key city

-Iraqi special forces advance toward the city of Mosul, on Wednesday.
+Iraqi special forces advance toward Mosul on Wednesday.

 Mosul operation: Iraqi-led forces push toward key city